porterjamesj/website/content/blog/6-testing-elisp.md

      Ran 8 tests, 8 results as expected (2014-05-15 13:17:06-0500)

 Cool!
-The moral of the story is, don't be afraid of testing your Emacs lisp code, it isn't that bad!
+The moral of the story is, don't be afraid of testing your Emacs Lisp code, it isn't that bad!